MAY 19 - 29, 2017

 Recycled hot tub water can be used in a variety of creative ways, such as…

 Potentially, yes.
 All recycled water uses are ultimately governed by local jurisdictions, and those take precedence over any of the above suggestions.
+Be sure to throughly research the laws in your area.
+Communities in coastal areas, near rivers, streams or lakes, and especially protected wetlands often have strict laws governing the use of grey water.
+The fines and damage to the ecology could be serious.

 WHAT DO YOU THINK?